DaveBenham/VenomModules/README.md

 - Added pulse width modulation, with an attempt to eliminate DC offset
 - Added a -1 octave which runs at 0Hz so the VCO can be used conveniently as a 0 Hz carrier for linear FM.
 In this mode, the Pitch knob and V/Oct input serve to bias the 0 Hz carrier, giving motion to the FM
 - Modified the phase relationships between the waveforms to better suit some of my patching needs.
 - Not an improvement - but I swapped in stock components for the 21kHz knobs and ports.
 I still need to work on the faceplate layout.
+For example, I need to add a PWM attenuverter.

 Current Bugs:
 - Triangle antialising works just fine until it reaches ~1/4 the Nyquist frequency, at which point all hell breaks loose.
 I've tested at multiple sample rates, and there is definitely something going on with the math, but I do not understand the polyBLAMP, so I don't know how to fix it.
 The breakdowns occur at: